-The mission of Touro University Worldwide (TUW) is to offer online degree programs to serve the needs of adult learners (service to society), professionals (intellectual pursuit), and the underserved (social justice).
+The mission of Touro University Worldwide (TUW) is to offer online degree programs to serve the needs of adult learners (service to society), professionals (intellectual pursuit), and service to all communities in an ever-changing academic environment.
 TUW is committed to offering doctoral, graduate, bachelor and associate degree programs to support this mission.
-The mission is also shared through the campus-based undergraduate education programs at Touro College Los Angeles Division which serves a specific student body.
-Together, the campus based and online - programs contribute to the achievement of the overall Touro core values driving this mission to provide opportunities for those who are underserved, provide service to society and achievement of the overall Touro University Worldwide student success.
+The mission is also shared through the campus-based undergraduate education programs at Touro College Los Angeles Division which serves components of the Jewish community.
+Together, the campus based and online programs contribute to the achievement of the overall Touro core values driving this mission to provide opportunities for all communities, providing service to society and achievement of the overall Touro University Worldwide student success.